mulesoft-assets/template-retail-omnichannel-experience-api/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Banking AnypointBank Experience API running.
+Simple steps to get Retail Omnichannel Experience API running.
 See below.

 ## Running on premise <a name="runonopremise"/>